weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 * mv resource to workload
 * add profile under workload
 * show multi-version kustomization capability with billing app
-* show a profile in the dev-eu clusuter
+* show a profile in the dev-eu cluster

 ```bash
 .weave-gitops/